maryrosecook/game-framework/docs/game-framework.md

 ## Game Engine and Runtime Flow

-- Pure TypeScript engine driven by `requestAnimationFrame` (max frame rate, no delta time yet) with a single reducer managing a global state tree.
+- Pure TypeScript engine driven by `requestAnimationFrame` (max frame rate, no delta time yet); UI/editor changes go through the reducer-backed raw state.
 - Startup: load `game.json`, dynamically import each referenced blueprint module from `app/games/[game-name]/blueprints`, instantiate blueprints, and set camera from the saved state.
 - Tick order (engine runs even when UI is idle): physics step first; then input handlers and blueprint `update` functions only when not paused; blueprint `render` always runs; rendering uses world coordinates translated by camera.
+- Blueprint handlers mutate runtime things directly; spawns/destroys happen via `game.spawn`/`game.destroy` and are applied at the end of the tick.
-- Mutations from engine dispatch through the same reducer that powers the React hook, diffing against the prior state and emitting dispatches so subscribers stay in sync.
+- Runtime changes are synchronized back into the raw state so persistence and subscribers stay in sync.

 ## Game State and Persistence